gradle/gradle-talks/talks/c-plus-plus/src/slides/01-slides.md

 Usually more than one output is produced for a C/C++ component.
 Each such output is a _variant_

-Variants may differ on any or all of:
+Variants may differ in any or all of:

 * Operating system
 * Architecture